The Wine Country Intelligence Report

 |---|---|---|---|

-The full report ranks all 175 wineries with per-dimension scores.
-Subscribers get the complete ranking and their own winery's scorecard.
+The full county edition ranks every tasting room with per-dimension scores.
+Subscribers get the complete ranking and their own scorecard.

 Review Authority is the biggest gap

-It averages 9.3 of 22 across the county, 42% of max.
-34 wineries have minimal or no Google review presence; 41 have zero TripAdvisor reviews.
-Pre-planners start with reviews, and most wineries fall short there.
+It averages 10.2 of 22 across Santa Barbara County, 46% of max.
+33 tasting rooms have minimal or no Google review presence; 59 have zero TripAdvisor reviews.
+Pre-planners start with reviews, and most tasting rooms fall short there.

 Direct commerce leaks revenue at the last step

-41 wineries have no clear wine club signup path; 126 have no visible shipping information.
+34 tasting rooms have no clear wine club signup path; 114 have no visible shipping information.
 A motivated visitor who loved the tasting is ready to buy, and these gaps lose the sale at the moment of intent.

 Subscribe by county

-Santa Barbara County is published now.
-San Luis Obispo County launches July 2026.
+Santa Barbara County and San Luis Obispo County are both published.
 Priced per county; multi-county subscriptions get 20% off each additional county.
+The regional Central Coast edition, covering both counties, is free.

 Bundle